auth0/docs/articles/videos/get-started/02-provision-user-stores.md

 ---
 # Provision: User Stores

 Learn how user profiles are provisioned within an Auth0 tenant.
-Users can come from a multitude of places: directly through creating an account using self sign up, indirectly through using their favorite trusted social media platform, or collectively through a trusted enterprise directory.
+Users can come from a multitude of places: directly through creating an account using self sign-up, indirectly through using their favorite trusted social media platform, or collectively through a trusted enterprise directory.
 Auth0 makes it simple to quickly connect your tenant to multiple types of user stores.
 We group these users stores into three categories: database, social, and enterprise.

 <div class="video-wrapper" data-video="qmqik9b6vk"></div>